 The park around the castle is incredible; it is well kept, green, and peaceful.
 Don’t miss on the walking tour and numerous parks with different meaning attached to the design around the complex.
 If you are visiting the castle for the time then you will obviously take much time to gaze at the beautiful architecture and culture demonstrated on infrastructure.

-There are endless things to do in Prague Castle; attending change of guard ceremony, visiting the golden lane, picture gallery, royal summer place, old royal palace, and the Petrin Hill are only part of the endless fun activities within the castle.
+There are endless things to do in Prague Castle; attending the change of guard ceremony, visiting the golden lane, picture gallery, royal summer place, old royal palace, and the Petrin Hill is only part of the endless fun activities within the castle.
 The history and culture of the Czech Republic are visible in all corners of the castle.

 Mala Strana is only down the hill from the Prague Castle.
 These two Prague attractions are really close so don´t miss them.
-All you need is take a walk to this awesome neighbourhood and learn more about historical culture and development of the city.
+All you need is take a walk to this awesome neighbourhood and learn more about the historical culture and development of the city.
 The buildings define the ancient and vintage element of the town; most of the buildings are made of cobblestones, which line up on all streets.
 The old buildings give a fresh and new feeling about Prague; you might not realize you are within the capital city of the Czech Republic.

 Seasons or times do not change this neighbourhood; the culture is maintained irrespective of advancement in technology and fashion influences.
 This is why you will meet many tourists on the Mala Strana streets.
 The neighbourhood is safe enough for you to explore curiosity with regards to side streets; there is unending awesomeness behind the cheap souvenirs and overpriced food.